MicrosoftDocs/MIMDocs/MIMDocs/working-with-identity-manager-hybrid-reporting.md

 - **Password reset registration**: Displays each time that a user registers for SSPR and the methods used to authenticate.
 Examples of methods might be a mobile phone number or questions and answers.
    > [!NOTE]
-   > For *Password reset registration* reports, no differentiation is made between SMS gate and MFA gate.
+   > For *Password reset registration* reports, no differentiation is made between the SMS gate and MFA gate.
 Both are considered mobile phone methods.

 - **Self-service groups activity**: Displays each attempt made by someone to add or delete him or herself from a group and group creation.